Medication Search: Cytarabine

 Blood clotting: This medication can reduce the number of platelet cells in the blood.
 Platelets help the blood to clot, and a shortage could make you bleed more easily.
 Tell your doctor if there are any signs that your blood is not clotting as quickly as usual.
 Such symptoms may include black and tarry stools, blood in the urine, easy bruising, or cuts that won’t stop bleeding.

 Infection: As well as killing cancer cells, this medication can reduce the number of cells that fight infection in the body (white blood cells).
-Avoid contact with people who have contagious infections and tell your doctor if you notice signs of an infection, such as fever or chills.
+If possible, avoid contact with people who have contagious infections.
+Tell your doctor immediately if you notice signs of an infection, such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness.

 Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.